weijieyong/isaacsim-mastery/README.md

 ~/weijie/isaacsim-4-5/isaacsim_assets_4-5:/isaac-sim/isaacsim_assets:rw
 ```

+> [!NOTE]
-**Note:** This step can be skipped as assets should download directly from Nucleus.
+> This step can be skipped as should be automatically fetched from the NVIDIA asset cloud by default

 ### Prerequisites